mpaleo/scaffolder/readme.md

 -- cache
 ```

-app.json contains the scaffolder global configuration and models contains the models files.
+The app.json file contains global settings, also you will get some demo files for models.
 All you need to scaffold an application is to edit the `app.json` file, and create the json files for the models you want.
 After you have all the files ready, you have the following commands:

 This command generate the application using the files that you have provided.
 ```bash